Healthy Almond Butter Chia Twix Bars

 This raw, vegan twix bar recipe is a fun twist on everyone’s favorite candy bar, and we think you’ll love it!
 We used our Chocolate Chia Cookies in the recipe to form the bottom layer, then topped the cookie base with homemade almond butter caramel, chocolate, and flaky sea salt.
 You’ll be drooling while you make these!

-Let us know what you think, and be sure to take a picture and tag us on Instagram – we’d love to see your what you’re making!
+Let us know what you think, and be sure to take a picture and tag us on Instagram – we’d love to see what you’re making!

 Prep Time: 15 minutes